Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 He moved into a dugout near Concordia in 1878.

-Corbett became Assistant Doorkeeper for the Kansas House of Representatives in 1887.
-The job didn’t last.
+Nine years later, Corbett became Assistant Doorkeeper for the Kansas House of Representatives, but the job didn’t last.
 He heard a blasphemous comment and brandished his pistol in the House.
-Officials committed him to an insane asylum.
+Officials committed him to an asylum in consequence.
 Corbett escaped in May 1888 and vanished.

 Kansas names a county for Lincoln